micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/parameters/parameters.md

 ## <a name="parameters_callback"/>Callback

-When adding the paramater server to the executor, a callback can be configured.
+When adding the parameter server to the executor, a callback can be configured.
 This callback will be executed after a parameter value is modified.

 A pointer to the changed parameter is passed as first and only argument.
 Example: